NREL/EnergyPlus/design/FY2021/NFP-ThreeNewSteamSystems.md

-Implement steam features
+Implement steam features: Part 1
 ================

 **Dareum Nam, NREL**

  - Initial NFP Original Date: 12/3/2020
- - Final NFP Revision Date: 8/8/2022
+ - Final NFP Revision Date: 8/16/2023

 ## Justification for New Feature ##

 It is common for university campuses and cities like New York to use steam to heat hot water loops.
 Often, steam energy is transferred at the building to a hot water system via a heat exchanger.
 Currently, EnergyPlus users can make both steam and hot water systems, but cannot link them together.
 This forces modelers to use HW boilers/systems to approximate the steam systems, which isn’t accurate and reduces confidence in the energy model.
 The request for a steam to water heat exchanger came from Bractlet.
 Also, there have been several upvotes on the new feature request regarding steam to water heat exchanger from EnergyPlus Github.
 In addition, the current EnergyPlus does not allow to use of district heating steam (except for `SteamEquipment`) and `LoadProfile:Plant` in a steam loop.
-This PR enables EnergyPlus to simulate `HeatExchanger:SteamToWater`, `DistrictHeatingSteam`, and `LoadProfile:Plant` in a steam loop.
+This PR enables EnergyPlus to simulate `DistrictHeatingSteam`, and `LoadProfile:Plant` in a steam loop. (`HeatExchanger:SteamToWater` is going to be available in Part 2.)

 ## E-mail and Conference Call Conclusions ##